-- 1. think logically and evaluate critically research and advance scholarship in the discipline - 2. plan and implement tasks at a professional level to solve problems related to the discipline - 3. evaluate methodologies and where appropriate propose new hypotheses - 4. plan, conduct and write a report on an independent practical project.
+- 1. think logically and evaluate critically research and advance scholarship in the discpline - 2. plan and implement tasks at a professional level to solve problems related to the discpline - 3. evaluate methodologies and were appropriate propose new hypotheses 4 plan, conduct and write a report on an independent project or dissertation

-Logical application of science and the critical appraisal of methodology are essential parts of the role of a Food Scientist in the food industry.
+Logical application of science and the critical appraisal of methodology are essential parts of the application of quality assurance system in the food industry.
 These skills will underpin the lectures, practical and project work.